What happens if I withdraw from some or all of my classes?

 A student earns their federal aid on a pro-rated basis, and is not considered to have earned 100% until they attend past the 60% point of the period/semester.

 The refund/repayment policy is a pro-ration of earned versus unearned financial aid.
 The earned financial aid percentage is determined by dividing the days attended in the period by the total days in the period (i.e., student withdraws on the 5th day of the semester which has 110 days in its period, 5/110 = 5 percent earned).
 Subtracting earned aid from aid what was awarded and disbursed gives you the amount of unearned aid that must be returned.
 The responsibility to repay unearned aid is shared by the institution and the student in proportion to the aid each is assumed to possess.
 The student may be billed from The University of Akron for any account balance created when the college is required to return funds.
 The balance due would be the result of tuition charges that are no longer being covered by the unearned aid or unearned aid that the student received in an excess aid check.
+The calculation must be performed within 30 days from the student's withdraw.
+A school must always return any unearned Title IV funds it is responsible for returning within 45 days of the date the school determined the student withdrew.

 Under the refund/repayment policy, the programs are reimbursed in the following order: